it3xl/git-repo-sync/README.md

 * Arbitrary rewriting of history is supported.
 * You even may move branches back in history.
 * It has two automated conflict solving strategies which are described below.

+If this tool will became popular, I'll add unprefixed branches support.

 ### Automation Servers Support
 * **git-repo-sync** works with remote Git repositories asynchronously, by default.